Meghalaya: Religion

+Muslims constitute 4.39% of the population and are concentrated mainly in West Garo Hills, where they make up 16.60% of the population.
+And there is also a very small community of Khasi Muslims, mostly residing in Shillong and adjoining areas of the city, who accepted Sunni Islam as a result of historic Muslim traders in the region.
+On 3 February 2019, the Quran, the Islamic Holy Book, was released in the Khasi language.
+The translation of 1251 pre-pages and pages of the Quran, was done by a Khasi Muslim leader Mubarak Lyngdoh, to propagate Islam among the local Khasis.
+The translation was done at the initiative of the Seng Bhalang Islam (A local Islamic organisation of Shillong, Meghalaya).
+Khasi Muslims number around 1,689 in Meghalaya as per the 2011 census, though others are found in neighbouring states also.

-Conversion from indigenous to Christianity began in the 19th century during the British colonial era.
+Conversion from indigenous religions to Christianity began in the 19th century during the British colonial era.
 In the 1830s, American Baptist Foreign Missionary Society had become active in Northeast India to convert indigenous tribes to Christianity.
 Later, they were offered to expand and reach into Cherrapunji Meghalaya, but they declined out of the lack of resources.
 Taking up the offer, the Welsh Presbyterian Mission began work at the Cherrapunji mission field.
+The Salvatorians missionaries of the Catholic Church reached Shillong in 1890.
 By the early 1900s, other Protestant denominations of Christianity were active in Meghalaya.
-The outbreak of World Wars forced the preachers to return home to Europe and America.
+The outbreak of the World Wars forced the preachers to return home to Europe and America.
 It is during this period that Catholicism took root in Meghalaya and neighbouring regions.
 In the 20th century, Union Christian College started operations at Umiam, Shillong.
 Currently, Presbyterians and Catholics are two most common Christian denominations found in Meghalaya.